 The Head of IA is an appointed member of the Board of Governors of the Institute of Internal Auditors, Singapore.
-Key internal audit staff are also members of the Institute of Internal Auditors, Singapore.
-The IA Department has adopted and complied with the International Standards for the Professional Practice of Internal Auditing set by the International Internal Audit Standards Board.
+The IA Department has adopted and complied with the International Standards for the Professional Practice of Internal Auditing ("IIA Standards") laid down in the International Professional Practices Framework issued by The Institute of Internal Auditors.
 To ensure that the internal audits are effectively performed, it recruits and employs suitably qualified staff with the requisite skills and experience.
 Such staff are also given relevant training and development opportunities to update their technical knowledge and auditing skills.
 Key staff members of the IA Department also attend relevant technical training and seminars organised by the Institute of Internal Auditors, Singapore and other professional bodies.
+All senior internal audit staff are required to enrol as members of the Institute of Internal Auditors, Singapore or the Information Systems Audit and Control Association, upon confirmation of their employment.